czerwonk/hakanai/README.md

 4. **Click "Create Secret"** - encrypts client-side and generates the shareable URL
 5. **URL is copied to clipboard** automatically for easy sharing

 **iOS Shortcuts Integration**: Use fragment URLs for small secrets (< 5KB) or clipboard method for larger content.
 Both maintain zero-knowledge architecture.
+For detailed setup instructions and the ready-to-use shortcut file, see [docs/shortcuts-README.md](docs/shortcuts-README.md).

 ## API Reference